 -e eigenstrat_output

-After a successful run, you should see output similar to this:
+After a successful run, you should see output in your terminal similar to this:

 Interpreting the results: